GammaDeltaII/4PlayerChess/README.md

 - On Windows, if Python version < 3.6, use `python` instead of `py`.
 To force latest version 3, use `py -3`, if needed.

 ## Contact
-If you have any questions or you would like to contribute to this project, please contact [GDII](https://www.chess.com/member/gdii).
+If you have any questions or you would like to contribute to this project, please contact [GDII](https://www.chess.com/member/gdii) (or on Discord: GammaDeltaII).

 ## Repository
 https://github.com/GammaDeltaII/4PlayerChess